iambonface/freecodecamp-tribute-page/README.md

 ## A freeCodeCamp Tribute Page Challenge

-    This is a a static webpage and my first freeCodeCamp project for Front End Development!
+    This is a static webpage and my first freeCodeCamp project for Front End Development!

 ## Prerequisites
 	Bootstrap